Tattoo PainChart

 To test how deeply you can breathe, focus on doing so.
 Start by taking ten deep breaths, then take ten more.

 If those methods don’t help, you can always look into alternative medicinal treatments.
-Again, this varies greatly from person to person depending on things like breathing capacity and attentiveness.
+Again, this varies greatly from person to person depending on things

-How painful is it going to be to get this tattoo?
+How painful is it going to be to get This Tattoo?

 If you’re wondering if getting a tattoo will hurt, the answer is yes.
 Regardless of where your tattoo lands on a pain scale, hundreds of tiny needles will be puncturing your skin every minute.
 For 99 percent of people, this will be at least a little uncomfortable, as pain signals will spread throughout their entire body.